tanainc/tana-import-tools/README.md

 4. Click "Export notebook..."

-5. Select all attributes and the "enex" format
+5. Select all attributes and the "enex" format.
+Don't include the author attribute (or others) if you don't want them to show as fields in Tana.

 # 📥 Importing to Tana